pypy/pypy/pypy/doc/translation.rst

 Overview
 ========

-The job of translation tool chain is to translate RPython_ programs into an efficient version of that program for one of various target platforms, generally one that is considerably lower-level than Python.
+The job of the translation toolchain is to translate RPython_ programs into an efficient version of that program for one of various target platforms, generally one that is considerably lower-level than Python.
 It divides this task into several steps, and the purpose of this document is to